pgenergy/docs/src/content/docs/web_api/endpoints.md

   - `404 Not Found`: No anomalies detected.

 ### `POST /process_reports`
-- **Description**: Generates energy consumption reports based on sensor data and user activity.
+- **Description**: Generates an energy consumption report based on sensor data and user activity.
 - **Trigger**: Triggered by a cron job or manually to generate periodic reports.
 - **Request**:
   - **Headers**: